rackerlabs/docs-cloud-identity/api-docs/dev-guide/authentication-info/index.rst

 :ref:`authentication token <auth-resp-token-resource>`,
-:ref:`user account information <auth-resp-user-resource>`, and a :ref:`service catalog <svccat-resource>` that lists the services that they can access with the authentication token supplied in the response.
+:ref:`user account information <auth-resp-user-resource>`, and a :ref:`service catalog <svccat-resource>` that lists the services that you can access with the authentication token supplied in the response.
 To learn more about authentication, see :ref:`Annotated authenticate request and response <annotated-auth-req-resp>`.